Team Activities | For More Information | Participating Agencies

 The Washington Silver Jackets team is reaching out to floodplain and flood risk managers throughout the state in an effort for WA SJ partner agencies to help improve the incorporation of climate resilience in flood risk management.
 The team is asking floodplain managers statewide two critical questions: What is your community's greatest flood risk management concern related to a changing climate?
 And, how can agencies within the Silver Jackets group help address that concern?

 The team is using feedback from the questions above to build products - like an online resources inventory and a funding programs guide - to assist communities with climate considerations in flood risk management planning.
 Included in the project is a 6-part webinar series presented by the Silver Jackets Team and guest speakers.
-The first of the series was given on July 26 and focused on project background and context.
-The webinar was recorded and is posted below.
-(Open both the audio and video files at the same time and turn the sound on the video player all the way down for best quality).
+The first four webinars in the series have been recorded.
+For descriptions and links to those presentations, continue reading here.....

 The Post-Wildfire Flooding Committee (PWFC) originated in late 2016 after the devastating Washington wildfire seasons of 2014 and 2015.
 The PWFC is facilitated by the WA Silver Jackets Coordinator and operates in a similar fashion to the WA SJ team, but with post-wildfire coordination about flood risk being the central focus.
 Representatives at every level of government, plus non-profits, congressional offices, and academia have contributed expertise to the committee.
 The PWFC was funded in 2017 to build an outreach plan around the increased flood risks associated with wildfire.
 Since project initiation we have worked with long-term wildfire recovery groups to educate communities about flood risk, collaborated with federal agencies to build post-fire planning level floodmaps and other risk communication tools, and coordinated with state partners on technical analysis for post-fire FRM.
 The committee continues progress on a post-wildfire website, which will be going live in fall 2018.
 Keep an eye out on this page for a link soon!